DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

 ```

 Basically, whenever the `pc` is passed the end of the `code` size,
-then we consider the machine to be "halted".
-Once it reaches this
+then the machine has "halted".
+Once it reaches this state execution
-state, then execution is finished.
-Furthermore, we'll exploit the
+is finished.
+Furthermore, we'll exploit the final `pc` value to
-final `pc` value to determine an exit code, such that `exitCode(vm) ==
+determine an exit code, such that `exitCode(vm) == 0` indicates
-0` indicates execution completed normally (more on this later).
+execution completed normally (more on this later).

 ### Bytecodes

-We now need to formalise the *semantics* of each bytecode.
-That is,
+We now formalise the *semantics* of each bytecode.
+That is, specify
-specify how each bytecode should execute.
+how each bytecode should execute.
 A simple example is the following:

 ```whiley
 property evalPOP(SVM st) -> (SVM nst):